 Whenever the unbeliever encounters the gospel in Scripture, he recognizes the voice of God speaking authoritatively in its words; the divine character, convincing testimony, and self-authorizing quality of its message cannot be evaded.
-Unbelievers immediately discern and understand the evidence about God in their natural experience and recognize the voice of God when they read the Bible.11
+Unbelievers immediately discern and understand the evidence about God in their natural experience and recognize the voice of God when they read the Bible.12

 This is supported by Isaiah 55:11 which amplifies the role of Scripture in converting the soul:

-“So will My word be which goes forth from My mouth; It will not return to Me empty, without accomplishing what I desire, and without succeeding in the matter for which I sent it.”
+“So will My word be which goes forth from My mouth; it will not return to Me empty, without accomplishing what I desire, and without succeeding in the matter for which I sent it.”

-William Penn, one of the fathers of our country keenly understood that capitols and their cultures are the consequences of conversions:
+William Penn, one of the fathers of our country, keenly understood that capitols and their cultures are the consequences of conversions:

 “Governments, like clocks, go from the motion men give them; and as governments are made and moved by men, so by them they are ruined too.
 Wherefore governments rather depend on men than men upon governments.
 Let men be good, and the governments cannot be bad; if it be ill, they endeavor to cure it.

-“But if men be bad, let the government be never so good, they will endeavor to warp and spoil it to their turn.
+But if men be bad, let the government be never so good, they will endeavor to warp and spoil it to their turn.

-“I know some say let us have good laws and no matter for the men who execute them; but let them consider that though good laws do well, good men do better; for good laws [are in] want [of ] good men and [will] be altered or evaded by ill men.”
-12
+I know some say let us have good laws and no matter for the men who execute them; but let them consider that though good laws do well, good men do better; for good laws [are in] want [of ] good men and [will] be altered or evaded by ill men.”13

-1Epistemology is the study of the method and grounds of knowledge.
+1. Epistemology is “the study of the method and grounds of knowledge.”
 In other words, it indicates what your basis is for knowing something to be true.

-2“Grammatically similar Greek constructions (Romans 7:12; 2 Colossians 10:10; 1 Titus 1:15; 2:3; 4:4) argue persuasively that the translation “all Scripture is inspired . . .” is accurate.
-Inspired by God literally means, “breathed out by God” or “God-breathed,” MSB.
+2. Grammatically similar Greek constructions (Romans 7:12; 2 Colossians 10:10; 1 Titus 1:15; 2:3; 4:4) argue persuasively that the translation “all Scripture is inspired” is accurate.
+Inspired by God literally means, “breathed out by God” or “God-breathed.”
+(MSB)

-3Note in 2 Peter 3:15–16 that Peter testifies that Paul was writing Scripture.
-1 Thessalonians 2:13 testifies to the fact that the apostles knew they were speaking and writing the Word of God.
+3. Note in 2 Peter 3:15–16 that Peter testifies that Paul was writing Scripture.
+First Thessalonians 2:13 testifies to the fact that the apostles knew they were speaking and writing the Word of God.

 4. An apologist is someone who defends the faith (cf. 1 Peter 3:15).

-5Bahnsen, Greg Van Til’s Apologetic Reading and Analysis (Philipsburg, New Jersey, R&R Publishing) p.
-251.
+5. Greg L. Bahnsen, Van Til’s Apologetic: Reading and Analysis (Philipsburg, New Jersey: P&R Publishing), 251.

-7Romans Chapter 1 goes on to teach that when mankind continually suppresses the truth of God that is shed abroad in his heart that he begins to dull his conscience.
+8. The first chapter of Romans goes on to teach that when mankind continually suppresses the truth of God that is shed abroad in his heart that he begins to dull his conscience.
 This is known as a reprobate mind, where the conscience no longer functions properly.
 And gone, then, is the ability to internally discern right from wrong.
-It is akin to a man with leprosy who, due to nerve damage, can no longer sense danger and becomes susceptible to many a problem that leads to his ruin.
+This condition is akin to a man with leprosy who, due to nerve damage, can no longer sense danger and becomes susceptible to many a problem that leads to his ruin.

-9Theologically, this is known as the noetic effects of sin.
+10. Theologically, this is known as the noetic effects of sin.
 Noetic refers to the mind and intellect.

-10Reference Isaiah 32:6, For a fool speaks nonsense, and his heart inclines toward wickedness: to practice ungodliness and to speak error against the lord, to keep the hungry person unsatisfied and to withhold drink from the thirsty.
+11. Reference Isaiah 32:6, For a fool speaks nonsense, and his heart inclines toward wickedness: to practice ungodliness and to speak error against the Lord, to keep the hungry person unsatisfied and to withhold drink from the thirsty.